JoanneKoshy/FitDesi-Project/README.md

-Perfect 🎉 now let’s make a professional **README.md** for your **FitDesi Buddy** project.
-Here’s polished content you can drop into your repo 👇

 ---

-# 💪 FitDesi Buddy – Your Fitness & Diet Chatbot 🥗🇮🇳
+# 💪 FitDesi Buddy 🥗

 FitDesi Buddy is an AI-powered chatbot built with **Streamlit + Groq API** that helps users achieve their fitness goals by providing personalized **workout** and **diet plans**.